 Since the vaccine does not contain the virus, the Society for Maternal-Fetal Medicine reports that there is no reason to believe that the vaccines affect the safety of breastmilk.
 In addition, antibodies formed from the vaccine pass through a mother’s milk, conferring some protection on the infant.

-The vaccines developed have not been shown to yield sterilizing immunity, thus, it is reasonable to assume that individuals who are vaccinated may still become infected with SARS-Co-V2, replicate virus and may thus spread it to others.
-We can think of vaccines as another layer of protection or mitigation measure.
-For the time being, Tufts policies around mask wearing, physical distancing, break room etiquette, participating in covid-19 screening (frequency defined by job description), hand hygiene, essential only travel, and wearing of face masks will remain unchanged.
+We can best think of vaccines as another layer of protection or mitigation measure.
+For the time being, Tufts’ policies around mask wearing, physical distancing, break room etiquette, participating in covid-19 surveillance testing (frequency defined by job description), hand hygiene, essential only travel, and participating in contact and isolation protocols will remain unchanged.

-After receiving the vaccine, you must continue to wear a face mask, practice physical distancing and continue good hand hygiene practices.
-This will continue to reduce your chance of being exposed to the virus and spreading it to others.
-In addition, you will continue to participate in University mandated COVID-19 surveillance as well as follow all University quarantine and isolation protocols.
+After receiving the vaccine, you must continue to wear a face mask, practice physical distancing, and continue good hand hygiene practices.
+This will continue to reduce your chance of being exposed to the virus, becoming infected, and spreading it to others.
+In addition, you must continue to participate in university mandated COVID-19 surveillance as well as follow all University quarantine and isolation protocols.

-Dental and Medical students with questions after vaccination or who are experience adverse events or side effects please call their PCP.
+Dental and Medical students with questions after vaccination or who are experiencing adverse events or side effects should call their PCP.
 For after-hours questions, students may use their PCP’s on-call service.
 Tufts Student Health plan includes 24/7 Telehealth access via http://go.healthiestyou.com/student/.
 Those not enrolled in the Tufts Student Health plan should consult their health insurance policies to understand after-hours care options.